markjacksonfishing/pipedreams/README.md

 Once the container is running, open your browser and go to `http://localhost:8501` to access the application.

+## Kubernetes Deployment

+PipeDreams can also be deployed on a Kubernetes cluster.
+This deployment scenario uses Minikube for local Kubernetes clusters and includes configurations for high availability and autoscaling.

+For detailed instructions and YAML configurations, refer to the [Kubernetes Deployment Guide](k8s/k8s.md) in the `k8s` directory.

 ## Manual Installation

 If you prefer not to use Docker, you can set up the app manually.